Beige-Coffee/lightningdevkit.org/docs/fee_estimation.md

 ## Overview
 LDK provides a ```FeeEstimator``` trait which, once implemented, assists in variety of on-chain and off-chain functions in the LDK stack.
 It's important to note that the ```FeeEstimator``` only describes the architectural requirements that must be satisfied to successfully incorporate LDK into your project.
 It does not, itself, provide the logic or implementation to calculate a feerate.

 In LDK, feerates are separated into seven categories.
 Each category is known as a ```ConfirmationTarget```.
-We'll provide an in-depth review these shortly, but, for now, it's sufficient to know that these categories represent varios scenarios in which we need feerate information.
+We'll provide an in-depth review these shortly, but, for now, it's sufficient to know that these categories represent various scenarios in which we need feerate information.
 For example, one ```ConfirmationTarget``` is ```MinAllowedAnchorChannelRemoteFee```, which describes the lowest feerate we will allow our channel counterparty to have in an anchor channel.

 Feerates and their functionality within LDK can be conceptually separated into on-chain (Bitcoin) and off-chain (Lightning Network) tasks.